Tennessee Christmas (album)

 Tennessee Christmas is the nineteenth studio album and fourth solo Christmas album by American contemporary Christian music singer and songwriter Amy Grant.
 It was released on October 21, 2016 on Capitol and Sparrow Records.
-The album is a collection of new recordings, Christmas song favorites, a re-recording of the album title track (originally released on Grant's A Christmas Album in 1983) and a duet with her husband Vince Gill.
+The album is a collection of new Christmas recordings, song favorites, re-recordings of songs Grant has previously done and a duet with her husband Vince Gill.